dexidp/dex/Documentation/ldap-connector.md

 1. Finding the user based on the end user's credentials.
 2. Searching for groups using the user entry.

+## Security considerations

+Dex attempts to bind with the backing LDAP server using the end user's _plain text password_.
+Though some LDAP implementations allow passing hashed passwords, dex doesn't support hashing and instead _strongly recommends that all administrators just use TLS_.
+This can often be achieved by using port 636 instead of 389, and administrators that choose 389 are actively leaking passwords.

+Dex currently allows insecure connections because the project is still verifying that dex works with the wide variety of LDAP implementations.
+However, dex may remove this transport option, and _users who configure LDAP login using 389 are not covered by any compatibility guarantees with future releases._

 ## Configuration

 User entries are expected to have an email attribute (configurable through `emailAttr`), and a display name attribute (configurable through `nameAttr`). `*Attr` attributes could be set to "DN" in situations where it is needed but not available elsewhere, and if "DN" attribute does not exist in the record.